Splitting (psychology): Mechanism

 Splitting people, ideas, and things into categories of either good or bad can be typically seen in childhood development, but "is expected to recede once the child has developed the capacity to understand primary caretakers as simultaneously possessing both good and bad qualities."

 The individual will often perceive something that contradicts with their image of themselves or a person close to them as a rejection or slight, a perceived attempt to isolate or abandon them, or even a feeling of unwanted attraction.
-Psychoanalysis theories propose the idea that idealization and devaluation means there is polarization in not only an individual's self model but their perceived view of others as well.
+Psychoanalytic theories propose the idea that idealization and devaluation means there is polarization in not only an individual's model of self, but their perceived view of others as well.

-Individuals with borderline personality disorder (BPD) have even been shown to interpret social acceptance as subterfuge or deception.
+Individuals with borderline personality disorder have been shown to interpret social acceptance as subterfuge or deception.
 They have also been shown to be less sensitive to verbal irony due to a negative bias in interpreting ambiguous information.
-Individuals diagnosed with BPD may also believe that they will be abandoned if they trust anyone around them.
+Individuals diagnosed with borderline personality disorder may also believe that they will be abandoned if they trust anyone around them.

-The individual will feel challenged by this discomfort as it relates to their self perception and will form a narrative to explain and externalize the perceived discomfort, making it wholly the fault of another.
-Proneness to rejection hypersensitivity, problems in establishing and maintaining consistent and appropriate levels of trust in interpersonal relationships, and frequent misinterpretation of social signals contribute greatly to a subject with BPD's ability to find supporting "evidence" for their devaluation process.
-This can be exacerbated in times of professional or personal stress as stress induced paranoia is a recognized diagnostic feature of BPD.
+Such an individual will feel challenged by this discomfort as it relates to their self-perception and will form a narrative to explain and externalize the perceived discomfort, making it wholly the fault of another.
+Proneness to rejection hypersensitivity, problems in establishing and maintaining consistent and appropriate levels of trust in interpersonal relationships, and frequent misinterpretation of social signals contribute greatly to such an individual's ability to find supporting "evidence" for their devaluation process.
+This can be exacerbated in times of professional or personal stress.
 Splitting can also result in dispositional and situational attributes of others' actions.
 This means that both a liked person's good behavior and an unliked person's bad behavior are both dispositional attributes; however, a good person's bad behavior would be situational and attributed to symptoms like stress or intoxication.